IIT-LAND/reval_clustering/docs/source/index.rst

 Stability-based relative clustering validation to determine the best number of cluster
 ======================================================================================

-``reval`` allows to determine the best number of clusters to partition datasets without a priori knowledge.
+``reval`` allows to determine the best clustering solution without a priori knowledge.
 It leverages a stability-based relative clustering validation method (Lange et al., 2004) that transforms a clustering algorithm into a supervised classification problem and selects the number of clusters that leads to the minimum expected misclassification error, i.e., stability.